CasianBlanaru/Storybook/Documentation/AutomatedDocumentationDeployment.md

 # Automated Documentation Deployment Strategy

-This document outlines a conceptual strategy for automatically building and deploying the project documentation for `my_fluid_storybook`.
+This document outlines a conceptual strategy for automatically building and deploying the project documentation for `fluid_storybook`.
 The documentation primarily consists of the main `README.md` and various Markdown files within the `Documentation/` directory.

 ## Goals